aws-solutions/document-understanding-solution/README.md

 In this version, DUS supports searching/indexing of documents using Amazon Elasticsearch.
 The document data and metadata are indexed in the Amazon ES cluster to provide the traditional search experience.

-For Development Deploy, Set `searchMode` = `AMAZON_ES_ONLY` in package.json
-For CICD Deploy, set the SearchMode parameter in the CloudFormation template.
+For Development Deploy, Set `searchMode: "AMAZON_ES_ONLY` in package.json  For CICD Deploy, set the SearchMode parameter in the CloudFormation template.

 #### 1.2.
 Amazon Kendra Only

 In the Amazon Kendra enabled mode, Amazon Kendra is can be used for exploring features such as Semantic Search, Adding FAQs and User Context Based Filtering.

-For Development Deploy, Set `searchMode` = `AMAZON_KENDRA_ONLY` in package.json
-For CICD Deploy, set the SearchMode parameter in the CloudFormation template.
+For Development Deploy, Set `searchMode: "AMAZON_KENDRA_ONLY"` in package.json  For CICD Deploy, set the SearchMode parameter in the CloudFormation template.

 _Note:_ Amazon Kendra Developer edition is deployed as a part of this deployment.